Hampshire

 Western science acknowledges that bioelectrical energy exists and has found ways to measure and control it to help improve our health.

-Starting 150 years ago, Western science started creating machines that use normal electricity to measure and control our internal bioelectrical energy.
+Starting 150 years ago, Western science began creating machines that use normal electricity to measure and control our internal bioelectrical Chi energy.

 Electroencephalography (EEG) – used in hospitals to record the brain’s bioelectrical activity.
 The EEG machine was invented in 1875.